PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 c) Plane
 ~~~~~~~~

 In some cases, it is useful to specify not just the axis but also the **plane** (or combination of planes) that is relevant to describe the movement being coded in a particular module.
 For each selected plane, you can also choose a circular directionality if desired.
+See :ref:`circular directions<circular_directions>` for a definition of the default clockwise direction and what is meant by the 'top' of the circle for each plane.
+Any number of planes can be selected to apply to one movement, with or without an associated direction of movement.

 This section is automatically specified by the program as 'not relevant' when the module includes a 'straight' perceptual shape, or when the axis direction is coded as 'not relevant' by the user.

 Keep in mind that a single module is meant to convey only one direction of movement, so selecting a combination of planes should be interpreted as a diagonal or angled movement with all of the selected planes (and circular directions, if applicable) applying simultaneously.
 See the description of :ref:`combinations of planes<planes_entry>` and :ref:`angled circular directions<circular_combinations>` for a visual description of how this works.
-For sequential movements in different planes or circular directions, you should create multiple movement modules and use the :ref:`x-slot visualization window<sign_summary>` to represent the temporal order of the movement sequence.
+For sequential movements in different planes or circular directions, you should create multiple movement modules and use the :ref:`x-slot visualization window<sign_summary>` to assign a temporal order to the movement sequence.

 At most one circular direction can be selected for each plane, so that a total maximum of three directions can apply at once within a module.
-See :ref:`circular directions<circular_directions>` for a definition of the default clockwise direction and what is meant by the 'top' of the circle for each plane.
+For a movement that travels back and forth along both circular directions for a given plane, you can either create a new module for each successive change in direction, or you can select that the movement is 'bidirectional' in the :ref:`movement characteristics<movement_chars>` options, if applicable.
+In the case of bidirectional movements, as in `WINDSHIELD_WIPERS <https://www.handspeak.com/word/index.php?id=3918>`_, select the first direction of motion to be the circular direction.

-* **Mid-saggital plane**
+* **Mid-sagittal plane**

-    * **Clockwise**, as in `BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_
+    * **Clockwise**, as in `BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_ or `REASON <https://www.handspeak.com/word/index.php?id=3974>`_
-    * **Counter-clockwise**, as in `BACK_UP <https://asl-lex.org/visualization/?sign=back_up>`_
+    * **Counter-clockwise**, as in `BACK_UP <https://asl-lex.org/visualization/?sign=back_up>`_ or `ROW <https://asl-lex.org/visualization/?sign=row>`_

 * **Horizontal plane**

-    * **Ipsilateral from the top of the circle** (by default), as in `SWIM <https://asl-lex.org/visualization/?sign=swim>`_
+    * **Ipsilateral from the top of the circle** (by default), as in `SWIM <https://asl-lex.org/visualization/?sign=swim>`_ or the left hand of `DECORATE_2 <https://asl-lex.org/visualization/?sign=decorate_2>`_
-    * **Contralateral from the top of the circle** (by default), as in `CELEBRATE <https://asl-lex.org/visualization/?sign=celebrate>`_
+    * **Contralateral from the top of the circle** (by default), as in `CELEBRATE <https://asl-lex.org/visualization/?sign=celebrate>`_ or the right hand of `DECORATE_2 <https://asl-lex.org/visualization/?sign=decorate_2>`_

         * OR

     * **Clockwise**, as in left hand of `CELEBRATE <https://asl-lex.org/visualization/?sign=celebrate>`_
-    * **Counter-clockwise**, as in right hand of `CELEBRATE <https://asl-lex.org/visualization/?sign=celebrate>`_
+    * **Counter-clockwise**, as in `DECORATE_2 <https://asl-lex.org/visualization/?sign=decorate_2>`_ or the right hand of `CELEBRATE <https://asl-lex.org/visualization/?sign=celebrate>`_

-* **Vertical plane**
+* **Vertical plane**, as in `DRAW <https://asl-lex.org/visualization/?sign=draw>`_

     * **Ipsilateral from the top of the circle** (by default), as in `RAINBOW <https://asl-lex.org/visualization/?sign=rainbow>`_
     * **Contralateral from the top of the circle** (by default), as in `ENJOY <https://asl-lex.org/visualization/?sign=enjoy>`_

         * OR

-    * **Clockwise**, as in right hand of `CLOUD_1 <https://asl-lex.org/visualization/?sign=cloud_1>`_
+    * **Clockwise**, as in the right hand of `CLOUD_1 <https://asl-lex.org/visualization/?sign=cloud_1>`_
     * **Counter-clockwise**, as in `ERASE_2 <https://asl-lex.org/visualization/?sign=erase_2>`_

 * **Not relevant**, as in `VALIDATE <https://asl-lex.org/visualization/?sign=validate>`_